Health Lifestyle

 There’s a popular theory fueled by the controversial research of Dr. Thomas N. Seyfried and the book, Keto for Cancer, that the keto diet can help fight cancer.

 While nutrition does influence cancer growth, cancer cells don’t just eat sugar.
-A 2016 study published in the journal Nature, showed that high-fat diets, especially from animal products and processed oils, actually fed cancer tumors and initiated their spread throughout the body.
+A 2016 study published in the journal Nature showed that high-fat diets, especially from animal products and processed oils, actually fed cancer tumors and initiated their spread throughout the body.

 “Low carbohydrate dietary patterns favouring animal-derived protein and fat sources, from sources such as lamb, beef, pork, and chicken, were associated with higher mortality, whereas those that favoured plant-derived protein and fat intake, from sources such as vegetables, nuts, peanut butter, and whole-grain breads, were associated with lower mortality…”

-And in another 2018 study published by the European Society of Cardiology (which we also referenced in the Disease Complications or Death section of this article), researchers found that people who ate low-carb diets had a 32% increased risk of death from all causes when compared to those eating the highest amount of carbs.
-The researchers also learned that low-carb eaters suffered from a 51% higher risk of dying from heart disease and a 35% higher risk of dying from cancer.
+And in another 2018 study published by the European Society of Cardiology (also referenced in the “Disease Complications or Death” section of this article), researchers found that, during the course of the study, people who ate low-carb diets had a 32% increased risk of death from all causes when compared to those eating the highest amount of carbs.
+Specifically, low-carb eaters suffered from a 51% higher risk of dying from heart disease and a 35% higher risk of dying from cancer.

 The Verdict on Ketogenic Diets

-Ditching processed foods, refined carbs, and added sugars can do wonders for your health —and the keto approach gets that right.
+Ditching processed foods, refined carbs, and added sugars can do wonders for your health, and the keto approach gets that right.
 But you can do all of that without basing your diet around animal products and high-fat foods.

-After all, a whole foods, plant-based diet with lots of delicious fruits, vegetables, legumes, nuts, seeds, and whole grains can also lead to weight loss.
+After all, a whole food, plant-based diet with lots of delicious fruits, vegetables, legumes, nuts, seeds, and whole grains can also lead to weight loss.
 And in the process, it will also help your body fight and prevent cancer, heart disease, obesity, Alzheimer’s, type 2 diabetes, and virtually every other major chronic illness of our times.

 Tell us in the comments below:

-• Are you on the keto diet or are you considering it?
+• Are you on the keto diet, or are you considering it?

 • What do you think about the ketogenic diet?